inspec/inspec/docs-chef-io/content/inspec/attestations.md

 - `status` is mandatory.
 If absent, the control will not be attested.
 It can only be `passed` or `failed`.
 - `expiration_date` sets the day the attestations file expires in **YYYY-MM-DD** format.
 Attestations files expire at 00:00 at the local time of the system on the specified date.
 Attestations files without expiration date are permanent. `expiration_date` is optional.
-- `justification` is a text containing the reason why attestations are required.
+- `justification` is a text containing the reason why attestations is required.
 It might as well as include information on who initiated the attestation.
 If it is absent, it shows a warning message to include justification in the attestations file.
 - `evidence_url` is an URL of a website containing information on control attestation.
 It is optional.

 ### File Format Examples